cdznd/clause-inserter/README.md

 The Disclosing Party makes no representations or warranties regarding the accuracy or completeness of the Confidential Information.

 Contract 3:
 Insert this clause as section 11, directly after the last paragraph in section 10.
-If a heading is needed, format it bold and underlined, and match the document’s style.
+If a heading is needed, format it bold and underlined, and match the document's style.

 Residuals.
-Nothing in this Agreement shall be construed to limit the Receiving Party’s right to independently develop or acquire products or services without use of the Disclosing Party’s Confidential Information, nor shall it restrict the use of any general knowledge, skills, or experience retained in unaided memory by personnel of the Receiving Party.
+Nothing in this Agreement shall be construed to limit the Receiving Party's right to independently develop or acquire products or services without use of the Disclosing Party's Confidential Information, nor shall it restrict the use of any general knowledge, skills, or experience retained in unaided memory by personnel of the Receiving Party.